 in the evening and I am glad to have brought a down jacket.

-rain and snow showers throughout the rest of the day.
+may be clearing.
+It soon fogs up again and begins to snow.
+Rain and snow showers continue throughout the rest of the day.
 The caretaker and

 many climbers arrive and we learn that Cotopaxi has also been weathered